archilogic-com/fetch-module/README.md

 * keeps your codebase small by loading rarely used libraries only when needed
 * simplyfies on demand loading using a decentralized approach
-* modules will be loaded only once
+* modules will be loaded only once and reused transparently

 ## Basic Usage:
 ```html